-- Eligible students must reside in Tompkins County or a surrounding county.
+- Eligible students must reside in Tompkins or a surrounding county.

 - FLRC membership is not required.

-- To apply, please submit a letter describing your academic, extracurricular, and running achievements.
+- To apply, applicants must submit a letter describing their academic, extracurricular, and running achievements.
 Include any plans you may have for a running career beyond high school and the personal benefits you have gained by participating in the sport.

-- Include two letters of recommendation, one from a teacher and one from a coach.
+- Applicants should include two letters of recommendation, one from a teacher and one from a coach.
 Please do not send complete transcripts or additional material for consideration as these will not be reviewed.

 - Mail application materials to: